John Tortorella showed his frustration with his short postgame comments. But was it all bad vs. the Hurricanes?

 Kolosov spoke after his relief appearance on Saturday about still learning how to deal with the net-front traffic that is prevalent in the NHL and not used often in the Kontinental Hockey League.
 He seemed to be sharp on Tuesday, especially when scrambling on pucks in front.

-Jackson Blake made it 1-1 after he was left alone in front when Egor Zamula went behind the net and the Flyers had two players below the goal line on the passer Jack Drury.
-Can‘t really blame Kolosov on that one when a guy is left wide-open — and most coaches will tell you to leave a guy alone behind the net because, generally speaking, they’re not scoring from back there.
+Jackson Blake made it 1-1 after he was left alone in front when Egor Zamula went behind the net and the Flyers had two players below the goal line on the passer, Jack Drury.
+Can’t really blame Kolosov there when a player is left wide-open — and most coaches will tell you to leave a player alone behind the net because, generally speaking, they’re not scoring from back there.

 Every goalie is going to let in a bad one here and there.
 But when a team is struggling to tickle the twine the other way, it gets amplified.
 For what it’s worth, the 22-year-old netminder made seven saves on 11 high-danger shots.